c1mr0/sambaversion/README.md

 ```

 # Notes
-The script relies on smbclient and tcpdump.
+The script depends on smbclient and tcpdump.